You will find in the hereby policy:

 We keep your personal data only as long as necessary to provide you with the Vyte service or for legitimate and business purposes such as the proposal of new offers.

 In compliance with your rectification and erasure rights mentioned in section 2, you can request that your personal data be changed, deleted or anonymised in order to prevent your identification.

 These measures apply unless we are legally constrained to keep personal data in cases such as the following:

-The data processed by Vyte is stored in Ireland (EU) on the servers of Amazon Web Services.
+The data processed by Vyte is stored in France (EU) on the servers of Amazon Web Services.
 Vyte might also subcontract your personal data processing or replicate its storage in other countries in order to guarantee the best service quality.
 If that is the case, your personal data might be subject to a legislation that is different from the European Union legislation, insofar as these countries offer a protection level that is considered as equal.
 These cross-border processings are operated in compliance with the adequacy decision of the European Commission about the Privacy Shield Act US-EU

 We are committed to implementing appropriate organisational and technical measures in order to guarantee an adapted security level regarding the risks of accidental, unauthorised or illegal access; as well as disclosure, degradation, loss or destruction or your personal data.

 Among the various measures we implemented in order to guarantee an optimal security, we use pseudonymisation and the encryption of some data stored in our servers or our service providers’ servers.